 Works commenced on a program of road rehabilitation in the Glenroi area including McNeilly Avenue, Maxwell Avenue, Churchill Avenue and Caroline Street.

 Works continued on laying over 1000m of new drainage lines along the new road alignment.

 Works are progressing on Burrendong Way with blockwork for the retaining walls being laid and pavement reconstruction continuing.

 Council’s contractor undertook pavement repairs and widening on Pinnacle Road for a 1.8km section south of Shiralee Road.
 The works have now been sealed.

 North Orange Bypass

-Due to delays on other works, Council's hotmix asphalt contractor has had to push out commencement of works to address pavement defects between Icely Road and Ophir Road until early March.
-The same contractor will also undertake the completion of hotmix asphalt work that started last construction season between The Escort Way and Molong Road with the application of the final wearing surface.
+Works to address pavement defects with hot mix asphalt between Icely Road and Ophir Road have been completed.
+The same contractor will also comple the hotmix asphalt work that started last construction season between The Escort Way and Molong Road with the application of the final wearing surface expected in late April.

-Further works to rehabilitate the pavement on the bypass from Icely Road through to the Bathurst Road has been awarded to contractors with works expected to commence in mid March.
+Further works to rehabilitate the pavement on the bypass from Icely Road through to the Bathurst Road have been undertaken with a seal planned following Anzac Day.

-Works to upgrade Ophir Road pavement and improve safety between the resource recovery centre and the Distributor Road are still programmed to begin in March.
+Works to upgrade Ophir Road pavement and improve safety between the Resource Recovery Centre and the Distributor Road was undertaken and sealed.
+An asphalt surface is planned to be applied at the intersection with the Resource Recovery Centre

 Waratahs Link Road